Union Pacific 618 (OSL 1068)

 From that time on, No. 618 was a regular attraction at Heber City.
 It pulled the Heber Creeper from 1971 until 1976, then again from 1986 until 1990.
 During that time the Promontory Chapter owned the engine and leased it to the Wasatch Mountain Railway.
 In 1992, the locomotive was donated to the State of Utah for use by the Heber Valley Historic Railroad, and in June 1992 it was towed from the old property to the new Heber Valley railroad yard.

 For several years the No. 618 sat idle.
 After two decades of service, the 2-8-0 needed a complete overhaul before it could run again.
 It sat on static display near the Heber station until the end of 1993, when the Heber Valley’s new state-of-the-art restoration shop was completed.
 Between 1994 and 1995 it was completely overhauled inside the new building, and then debuted with fanfare on May 13, 1995, pulling the first train of the ’95 season to Deer Creek Dam and back.

 Over the years the engine has starred in movies and television programs, pulled the Olympic flame, and has been the subject of numerous magazine and newspaper articles.
 In celebration of its 100th birthday in 2007, it was temporarily relettered as Oregon Short Line No. 1068, the historic locomotive’s first number.

-With your help we expect the required boiler inspection and other restoration to be complete in early 2016 and look forward to it operating for many more years to come.
+With your help we expect the required boiler inspection and other restoration to be complete in the near future, and then look forward to it operating for many more years to come.